6 December 2009: Church of St. Nicholas, Demre, Greek Orthodox service

 Turkey issued a Santa Claus stamp in 1955, drawing further attention to St. Nicholas' relationship to this place.
 Since 1981 regular events somewhat related to the good saint have been held under the sponsorship of the Turkish Ministry of Culture and Tourism and the Anatalyan governor's office.
 The first Father Christmas Symposium, held in 1983, has become an annual event, lasting about a week over the 6th of December, St. Nicholas Day.
 Religious and scientific people come from many countries for the Activities for World Peace with Santa Claus, including the Santa Claus Peace Award.
 This led to the establishment in 1991 of the Santa Claus Foundation to promote peace, friendship and brotherhood.

 For many years an Orthodox liturgy was held in the Church of St. Nicholas on the 6th of December, St. Nicholas Day.
 This was the only service held in the church and it was not allowed from 2002-2006.
 Government permission was again granted in 2007.
 However, in January 2008 the name of the St. Nicholas Church (Aziz Nicholas Kilisesi) was officially changed to Father Christmas Museum (Noel Baba Müzesi).
-This may prevent such a service.
+The 2016 service was celebrated by Metropolitan Hristomos Kalayci.

 A first ever Easter ritual was held in the museum (church) in 2011.
 The ritual, led by a priest of the Fener Greek Orthodox Patriarchate in Istanbul, was attended by around 600 people from various countries, including Greece.